 Parents/guardians should complete a form for each student in the family.
-The authorization form should be returned to the school promptly.

 The purpose of the form is to enable parents and guardians to authorize the provision of emergency treatment for children who become ill or injured while under school authority if parents or guardians cannot be reached.
 This form also gives the district school nurse valuable health information if they are seen in the clinic.